edgelesssys/marblerun.sh/content/docs/reference/cli.md

 * ### `chain`

-  Gets the certificate chain of the Marblerun coordinator.
+  Gets the certificate chain of the Marblerun Coordinator.

   **Usage**